 The WELL Building Standard graduated to v2 in the first quarter of 2021 and consists of 10 concepts including air, water, nourishment, light, movement, thermal comfort, sound, materials, mind, and community.

 These concepts are further broken down into 100+ features, 23 of which are required Preconditions for WELL certification.

-Additionally, within the WELL Building Standard v2 pilot framework, there are 8 groups of evidence-based strategies to help support the fight against COVID-19.
+Additionally, within the WELL Building Standard v2 framework, there are 8 groups of evidence-based strategies to help support the fight against COVID-19.